-Section 1 tackles the literature review and stylised facts upon financial inclusion, especially gender inclusion for female entrepreneurs.
-Various causes may explain financial exclusion regarding use on the demand side of borrowers (insufficient income, absence of funding need versus self-selection and available substitutes to bank loans) and with respect to access on the supply side of financial institutions (poor financial infrastructure, credit rationing and discrimination towards loan applicants).
+Section 1 tackles the literature review and stylised facts regarding financial inclusion, especially female entrepreneurs.
+Various causes may explain financial exclusion as for use on the borrowers' demand side (insufficient income, absence of funding need versus self-selection and substitutes to bank loans) and with respect to access on the supply side of financial institutions (poor financial infrastructure, credit rationing and discrimination towards loan applicants).

-Section 2 provides an inventory of data sources from both the demand-side addressing businesses from the World Bank Enterprise Survey (WBES 2020) as well as entrepreneurs from households ERF-COVID-19 Monitor (OAMDI 2021) and from the supply side of financial providers, which encapsulate loopholes regarding coverage and gender.
-Model design includes descriptive statistics before and in the wake of the COVID-19 shock in Tunisia.
+Section 2 provides an inventory of data sources from the demand-side addressing businesses from the World Bank Enterprise Survey (WBES 2020) as well as entrepreneurs from households ERF-COVID-19 Monitor (OAMDI 2021.
+A sequential model (decision tree) includes descriptive statistics prior and during the COVID-19 disruption in Tunisia.

-Section 3 is devoted to the analytics of financial inclusion, namely two investigations based on probit regressions (marginal effects).
-Regressions apply to two distinct samples: the WBES sample of 587 businesses collected in 2019 and the ERF-COVID-19 sample of 491 entrepreneurs, a subset of the household survey in 2020.
-The research issues are the following: are small businesses and female entrepreneurs confronting self-selection and/or discrimination from lenders before and during the COVID-19 disruption.
+Section 3 is devoted to the analytics of financial inclusion, namely two investigations based on regressions (probit marginal effects), which apply to two distinct samples: the Tunisian WBES sample of 587 businesses collected in 2019 and the Tunisian ERF-COVID-19 sample of 491 entrepreneurs, a subset of the household survey in 2020.
+The research issues are the following: are small businesses and female entrepreneurs confronting self-selection and/or discrimination from lenders before and during the COVID-19 pandemic.

 Section 4 addresses conclusions and policy recommendations.
 The focus is on harmonised data collection and funding enhancement from financial institutions, such as extending guarantee scheme for borrowers, regulating crowdfunding and promoting positive discrimination towards female entrepreneurs.
-In this respect, microfinance institutions are a key vector for financial inclusion, fostering female entrepreneurship in a sustainable way.
+In this respect, Tunisian microfinance institutions are a key vector for financial inclusion, fostering female entrepreneurship in a sustainable way.